odellrb/Election-Analysis/README.md

 ![Election_results](/Resources/election_screenshot.png)

 The analysis of the election show that:
-- There were "x" votes cast in the election.
+- There were 369,711 votes cast in the election.
 - The candidates were:
-    - Candidate 1
+    - Charles Casper Stockham
-    - Candidate 2
+    - Diana Degette
-    - Candidate 3
+    - Raymon Anthony Doane
 - The candidate results were:
-    - Candidate 1 received "x%" of the vote and "y" number of the votes.
+    - Charles Casper Stockham received "23%" of the vote and "85,213" number of the votes.
-    - Candidate 2 received "x%" of the vote and "y" number of the votes.
+    - Diana Degette received "73.8%" of the vote and "272,892" number of the votes.
-    - Candidate 3 received "x%" of the vote and "y" number of the votes.
+    - Raymon Anthony Doane received "3.1%" of the vote and "11,606" number of the votes.
 - The winner of the election was:
-    - Candidate (1,2, or 3), who received "x%" of the vote and "y" number of votes.
+    - Candidate ("Diana Degette") , who received "73.8%" of the vote and "272,892" number of votes.

 ## Challenge Overview